pritom169/KTR-UniBam/Chapter-4/README.md

   - **Control Plane:** Utilizes protocols like OSPF, BGP, and others.
   - **Data Plane:** Uses protocols like Internet Protocol (IP) and Ethernet.

-### Pre-Router Control Plane
+### Per-Router Control Plane
-Pre-Router control refers to an approach where each router within a network has its own dedicated control plane.
+Per-Router control refers to an approach where each router within a network has its own dedicated control plane.

 - Inside every router there is a local forwarding table.
 The router operates